Your Ultimate Guide to Home Care Packages (HCP) Program (Updated 2019)

 The level of assistance that’s required can vary from person to person and there are a number of government-subsidised in-home care programs that can provide support and assistance for the elderly (depending on the level of care they require).

 There are essentially two different types of government-funded aged care support programs.

 Type 1: Entry Level In-Home Care and Support

-The first one is an entry-level in-home support program which is an ongoing or short-term care and support provided through the Commonwealth Home Support Program.
+The first one is an entry-level in-home support program which is ongoing or short-term care and support provided through the Commonwealth Home Support Program.

 This level of support includes:

 - Help with the housework

 - Personal care

 - Social support

 Type 2: Complex In-Home Care and Support